Fork501/Bills-Paid/README.md

 `docker build -t bills-paid:latest .`

 ## Running the Docker container
-`docker run -p 6543:6543 bills-paid`
+`docker run -d -p 501:501 bills-paid`

-_Use the -d flag to run the container in the background.
-Otherwise, your console will regurgitate the HTTP requests back to you_
+_The -d flag will force your container to run in the background.
+If omitted, your console will regurgitate the HTTP requests back to you_